andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 You never know what kind of information your client is writing in your application and which are confidential or not, so treat any client data as confidential.

-If you don't want to spend money in a SSL certificate [https://letsencrypt.org](https://letsencrypt.org) gives you for free.
+If you don't want to spend money in a SSL certificate [letsencrypt.org](https://letsencrypt.org) gives you for free.
 Another solution
-I personally use is [https://www.cloudflare.com](https://www.cloudflare.com), you just configure your DNS entries there and they provide you free https.
+I use is [www.cloudflare.com](https://www.cloudflare.com), you just configure your DNS entries there and they provide you free https.
 They also have good cache and DDoS mitigation solutions in the paid plans.

 ## Use an static code analyzer